 TexPool was established as a trust company with the Treasurer of the State of Texas as trustee, segregated from all other trustees, investments, and activities of the trust company.
 The State Comptroller of Public Accounts exercises oversight responsibility over TexPool.
 Oversight includes the ability to significantly influence operations, designation of management, and accountability for fiscal matters.
 Additionally, the State Comptroller has established an advisory board composed of both participants in TexPool and other persons who do not have a business relationship with TexPool.
 The advisory board members review the investment policy and management fee structure.
-There are no limitations or restrictions on withdrawals.
-Finally, Standard & Poors rate TexPool AAAm.
-As a requirement to maintain the rating, weekly portfolio information must be submitted to Standard & Poors, as well as to the office of the Comptroller of Public Accounts for review.
+Finally, Standard & Poor's rate TexPool AAAm.
+As a requirement to maintain the rating, weekly portfolio information must be submitted to Standard & Poor's, as well as to the office of the Comptroller of Public Accounts for review.
+There were no limitations or restrictions on withdrawals.